 International orphan care is a complicated and sensitive topic.
-It is tempting to believe that everyone with good intentions and a sincere heart can go out and make a positive impact.
-Unfortunately, it can be easy to do more harm than good.
-That is why a careful set of guiding principles is necessary to direct the decisions that will affect orphaned children’s lives.
+It's tempting to believe that everyone with good intentions and a sincere heart can go out and make a positive impact.
+Unfortunately, it's also easy to do more harm than good.
+That's why a careful set of guiding principles is necessary to direct the decisions that'll affect orphan’s lives.

 Here are five guiding principles that we at Kinship United are striving for as we seek to find the best gospel-centered solution for orphaned and vulnerable children:

 1. Family reunification and Kinship Care